 Resume

 My research interests lie in the intersection of inclusive and accessible designs, health informatics, and the intricate needs of diverse users.
 My goals are to increase user engagement and dispel any confusion and pain points in the overall user experience.
+I am currently interested in the role of culture in online social interactions to facilitate problem solving and wellbeing.
 Trained in the rigor of academic research and design methodologies, I find creative yet evidence-based design solutions to challenging problems.
 I bring flexibility, technical expertise, and an ability to collaborate and communicate with multidisciplinary teams.

 2019 - present